 Zili is a flat-weaved rug with extra brocade yarns passing over a multitude of warps then under the following warp to form a horizontal pattern part.
 This passage of the colored yarn under the following warps makes a cord effect on the surface of the rug going along the length of it.
 After passing the colored yarns over the warps to form the pattern, a weft line is passed in each row, which is unseen between colored yarns of each line.
 Zili is a coarse weaving applied by Nomads of Turkey to make ground coverage rugs, nomad sacks, and pillows.

-Confused generally with jajim which is warps faced, jijim are also flat-weaved rugs with extra brocade yarns.
+Confused generally with jajim which is warp-faced, jijim are also flat-weaved rugs with extra brocade yarns.
 In each line, the colored yarns are wrapped over a multitude of warps to form the pattern.
 This weaving is very much used to make fine covers to put over the bedding pile, in the Nomad tents, and village houses.
 Also, small bags such as vanity bags, koran covers, tucker bags, roller pin covers, and shear covers are made from this weaving type.

 Soumak also consists of warps and wefts but in each line, colored patter yarns are wrapped over each warp or pair of warps.
 The weave I fine but durable, This technique is very much used by Nomads of Turkey to make clothing and storage bags as well as salt bags, koran covers, roller pin covers, and shear covers as well.